Hossein Amini: Screenplays

 Amini also wrote the screenplay for the neo-noir film Drive (2011), directed by Nicolas Winding Refn.
 His screenplay for the film is a loose adaptation of the novel of the same name by James Sallis.
 During interviews, Refn noted that he and Amini cut out a lot of the content from Sallis' book, resulting in the almost bare-bones structure for the film, and the few lines of dialogue for the film's star, Ryan Gosling.
 For his screenplay of Drive, Amini also won a "Best Adapted Screenplay" award from the Austin Film Critics Association in 2011.

 Amini was one of the screenwriters, along with Evan Daughtery and John Lee Hancock, who wrote the screenplay for Snow White and the Huntsman (2012), directed by Rupert Sanders and starring Kristen Stewart, Chris Hemsworth and Charlize Theron.
 Additionally, Amini is one of the screenwriters, along with Chris Morgan and Walter Hamada, who wrote the screenplay for the film 47 Ronin (2013), directed by Carl Rinsch and starring Keanu Reeves, Hiroyuki Sanada, Tadanobu Asano, Cary-Hiroyuki Tagawa and Rinko Kikuchi.

 Amini adapted John le Carré's novel Our Kind of Traitor into a feature film, directed by Susanna White.
 The film was released in 2016, starring Ewan McGregor, Naomie Harris, and Stellan Skarsgård.
 He then adapted The Snowman, from the novel by Jo Nesbø.
 It was a box office disappointment and received negative reviews, with critics calling it "clichéd and uninvolving."

 In 2018, Amini began writing for television, with the crime series McMafia and The Alienist.
-On 27 September 2019, it was announced that Amini will be writing the upcoming Obi-Wan Kenobi Star Wars series for Disney+.
-He has since departed from the project.
+On 27 September 2019, it was announced that Amini would be writing the Star Wars Obi-Wan Kenobi TV series for Disney+ but he departed before production.